 Conclusion

-document 106.
+Document 106.

 - Prof Kevin Anderson, Tyndall Centre, Manchester [7][8]

-- The Labour Party under Jeremy Corbyn [10]
+- The Labour Party in 2019 under the leadership of Jeremy Corbyn [13]

 How is the UK Government responding to the criticisms?